applivery/applivery-android-sdk/README.md

 Applivery.enableScreenshotFeedback();
 Applivery.disableScreenshotFeedback();
 ```

-... and the shake feedback by using:
+... and the shake event by using:

 ```java
 Applivery.enableShakeFeedback();
 Applivery.disableShakeFeedback();
 ```

-Call it having your app in foreground whenever you want.

-## Styling the UI
+### Styling the UI

-In order to customize the appearance of the UI, you can make a new resource file under your res/values folder redefining the applivery default attributes.
+In order to customize the appearance of the UI, you can make a new resource file called `applivery.xml` under your `res/values` folder overwriting the Applivery default attributes.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>